smallk/smallk.github.io/pages_repo.md

 1. The SmallK code tarball is at [SmallK](https://github.com/smallk/smallk.github.io/tree/master/code).
 2. There is also a code repository [here](https://github.com/smallk/smallk).
+3. And a data repository [smallk_data](https://github.com/smallk/smallk_data).
+	The data repository will be needed to run the tests and example code.

 Installation and build instructions can be found at: